 A win for tenants and residents

-Because embedded networks create a buying group that buys energy at wholesale rates, they can also pass those savings on, offering attractive rates for tenants and residents.
+Because embedded networks create a buying group that buys energy at wholesale rates, the group can also pass those savings on, offering attractive rates to tenants and residents.

-Saving on utilities is important to most people, but just as big a benefit for many people is not having to worry about connections when moving in or out of a building.
+Saving on electricity, gas, and hot water is important to most people, but just as big a benefit for many people is not having to worry about connections when moving in or out of a building.

-Moving home is a huge undertaking, and often a stressful one; embedded networks mean that there’s one less thing to do and worry about.
-Your power is already connected when you move in, and when you move out, there’s no need to arrange disconnection: you just contact TENC’s dedicated customer service team and notify them of your move-out date.
+Moving home is a huge undertaking, and often a stressful one; embedded networks mean that there is one less thing to do and worry about.
+Your services are already connected when you move in, and when you move out, there’s no need to arrange disconnection: you just contact TENC’s dedicated customer service team and notify them of your move-out date.
 Unlike other scenarios, TENC do not charge additional fees to tenants and residents for moving out, making credit card payments, and so on, and there are no hidden fees.

 A win for the environment

 More and more, developers and building owners are looking to build smart, sustainable buildings and precincts.

 “Solar, battery storage, demand management, and other energy solutions are becoming increasingly important,” says Mike Addison, the Embedded Networks Business Leader at EnergyAustralia.